 English Language and Culture

 Your level of English is the starting point for the minor.
-Before you start taking classes you are assessed and together with your teachers you decide what you want and have to work on in order to achieve the language level you are aiming for.
-Your teachers are native speakers or have spent an extended period of time in an English speaking country.
+Before you start taking classes, you will be assessed, and together with your teachers you decide what you want and have to work on, in order to achieve the language level you are aiming for.
+Your teachers are native speakers or have spent a longer period of time in an English-speaking country.

-The student can read, understand, write and speak English at CEF level B2 or higher.
+- The student can read, understand, write and speak English at CEFR level B2 or higher.

 Learning agreements are handled in order of entry.